Buff-sided robin

 The buff-sided robin (Poecilodryas cerviniventris) is a small, diurnal, insectivorous, perching (passerine) bird in the family Petroicidae, a group commonly known as the Australo-Papuan or Australasian robins.
-It is also known as the buff-sided fly-robin, buff-sided shrike-robin and Isabellflankenschnäpper (German).
+It is also known as the buff-sided fly-robin, buff-sided shrike-robin, and Isabellflankenschnäpper (German).
 The buff-sided robin is endemic to northern Australia, where it primarily occurs in riparian forests and monsoon vine thickets from the Kimberly region of Western Australia to the north-west Queensland Gulf of Carpentaria.
-The plumage of the adult birds is characterised by a dark hood and back with a prominent white stripe on the supercilium; a white throat, white wing and tail bars, and a striking buff to orange patch on the flank below the wings.
+The plumage of the adult birds is characterized by a dark hood and back with a prominent white stripe on the supercilium; a white throat, white wing and tail bars, and a striking buff to orange patch on the flank below the wings.
 Adult birds are not sexually dimorphic; however, males are generally larger and can be separated from females based on morphological measurements.
 Buff-sided robins predominantly take insects from the ground by sallying from an observational perch.
-Insect prey are also occasionally taken by hawking on the wing or by gleaning from the trunk or foliage of riparian vegetation.
+Insects are also occasionally taken by hawking on the wing or by gleaning from the trunk or foliage of riparian vegetation.